Skip to main content

 ps aux | grep socat

-The socat processes are responsible for port forwarding between the dev container and your host machine.
-If these processes are not running, try running the install command again.
+socat handles port forwarding between the container and the host machine.
+If these processes are not running, re-run the installation command:

 ./install.sh --openchoreo-version 0.3.2